ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Mobile Application Management Method | Windows 10 – Not Configured<br>iOS - Intune | Agencies operating in hybrid environments can elect to have Windows 10 applications managed by an existing management solution such as SCCM and Group Policy, or to manage Windows 10 applications via Intune.
-This Blueprint offers an example of using SCCM as the Windows10 Management tool for illustrative purposes however agencies can elect to have Intune as the primary MAM method for both platforms without affecting cyber security postures.<br>Mobile applications (iOS) will be deployed via Intune.
+Mobile Application Management Method | Windows 10 – Not Configured<br>iOS - Intune | Agencies operating in hybrid environments can elect to have Windows 10 applications managed by an existing management solution such as MECM and Group Policy, or to manage Windows 10 applications via Intune.
+This Blueprint offers an example of using MECM as the Windows10 Management tool for illustrative purposes however agencies can elect to have Intune as the primary MAM method for both platforms without affecting cyber security postures.<br>Mobile applications (iOS) will be deployed via Intune.
-Applications Managed | Microsoft Azure Information Protection<br>Microsoft Corporate Portal<br>Adobe Reader<br>Microsoft Suite - <br>Outlook<br>Word<br>Excel<br>Teams<br>PowerPoint<br>OneNote<br>OneDrive | Agencies operating in hybrid environments can elect to have Windows 10 applications managed by an existing management solution such as SCCM and Group Policy, or to manage Windows 10 applications via Intune.
-This Blueprint offers an example of using SCCM as the Windows10 Management tool for illustrative purposes however agencies can elect to have Intune as the primary MAM method for both platforms without affecting cyber security postures.<br>Mobile applications (iOS) will be deployed via Intune.
+Applications Managed | Microsoft Azure Information Protection<br>Microsoft Corporate Portal<br>Adobe Reader<br>Microsoft Suite - <br>Outlook<br>Word<br>Excel<br>Teams<br>PowerPoint<br>OneNote<br>OneDrive | Agencies operating in hybrid environments can elect to have Windows 10 applications managed by an existing management solution such as MECM and Group Policy, or to manage Windows 10 applications via Intune.
+This Blueprint offers an example of using MECM as the Windows10 Management tool for illustrative purposes however agencies can elect to have Intune as the primary MAM method for both platforms without affecting cyber security postures.<br>Mobile applications (iOS) will be deployed via Intune.

 ### Intune - enrolment